sitewhere/sitewhere-tools/sitewhere-java-agent/README.md

 </sw:mqtt-event-source>
 ```

-On the outbound side, command processing is configured to send message to Java-oriented
+On the outbound side, command processing is configured to send messages to Java-oriented
 devices such as Android and Raspberry Pi using a hybrid message format that combines
 Google Protocol Buffers for system messages and Java serialization for custom commands
 declared in the device specification.
 This allows new commands to be added in the specification